MuhammadNizamani/MuhammadNizamani/README.md

 - 🔭 I’m currently working on Adversarial attacks and defenses in Computer vision using deep learning
 - 🌱 I’m currently learning Vision Transformer
 - 👯 I’m looking to collaborate on Computer vision project
-- 🤔 I’m looking for help with remote work
+- 🤔 I’m looking for Remote work
 - 💬 Ask me about anything except biology
 - 📫 How to reach me: ishaque.niz786@gmail.com
 - 😄 Pronouns: He/Him